Legal

 Billing information: plan, Stripe customer and subscription identifiers, subscription status, and payment events handled through our payment provider.
 We do not store full card numbers.

-Operational information: logs, IP-derived request metadata, rate-limit counters, error reports, security events, and service diagnostics.
+Operational information: logs, IP-derived request metadata, hashed network fingerprints used to limit free-tier abuse, rate-limit counters, error reports, security events, and service diagnostics.

 3. How Scans Work